LilNick0101/ProjectC/README.md

 ProjectC chart editor
 ===============

-This project has been made for the OOP course at my university, I accept criticism.
+This project has been made during the OOP course @ UniPD 2021/2022.
 The purpose of this program is to create and manage charts, edit and store them using a table for edit the graph that can be shown on the right in three different ways:
 - Bar chart